H-type foliations: Introduction

 \subsection{Main results}

 A first highlight of the paper is Theorem \ref{th:AllYM}, where we prove that H-type foliations are necessarily Yang-Mills.
-As a consequence, the sub-Laplacian of an H-type foliation satisfies a simple Bochner's type formula and the validity of the generalized curvature dimension inequality is only controlled by the horizontal Ricci curvature of the Bott connection, see Proposition \ref{generalized CD}.
+As a consequence, the sub-Laplacian of an H-type foliation satisfies a simple Bochner's type formula and the validity of the generalized curvature dimension inequality depends only on horizontal Ricci curvature, see Proposition \ref{generalized CD}.
 Applications of generalized curvature dimension inequalities in sub-Riemannian geometry have extensively been studied in the last few years (see \cite{BBG14, BG17,GrTh16a}) and, in the present setting, some corollaries are pointed out in Corollaries \ref{yang-mills corollary} and \ref{compact finite fundamental corollary}.
 In particular, sub-Riemannian diameter upper bounds and first eigenvalue estimates for the sub-Laplacian are obtained.

+A second highlight of the paper is the classification of H-type foliations that carry a parallel horizontal Clifford structure.
+Roughly speaking, from Theorem \ref{Formula psi}, an H-type foliation carries a parallel horizontal Clifford structure if $\nabla_\Ho J=0$ and for all vertical vectors $u,v \in \V$,